lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 2. Pick the best **Physical Device** from every device that supports Vulkan on your machine.

-3. Create a **Logical Device** from your physical device to interface with more Vulkan
+3. Create a **Logical Device** from your physical device to interface with Vulkan.

 4. Create **Window** using the WSIWindow library.
 This will also create a **Surface** for our application to use later.

 5. Create a **Swapchain** from your logical device.
-This will manage changing frames and hold the surface specific **color attachment**.
+This will manage changing frames and hold the surface specific **Color Attachment**.

 6. Create a **Depth Attachment** that will go into our render pass.

-7. Create a set of **FrameBuffers** for each image in your swapchain.
+7. Create a set of **Frame Buffers** for each image in your swapchain.

 8. Create a primary **Render Pass** to be used in your swapchain and surface.
 This will also let us group our depth and color attachments.